The right colors can make or break a design, and even influence the way people feel.

 4. Use tools like Artwork Flow

-Artwork Flow's color extractor tool helps you check the colors on your packaging to ensure that you don’t end up with the worst color combination and choose colors that go together.
+Use tools like Artwork Flow, including its Label Management feature, to help you check the colors on your packaging to ensure that you don’t end up with the worst color combination and choose colors that go together.

 This helps you to avoid making costly mistakes with your color choices, and can also help you to create more harmonious and coordinated designs.